 Brunswick Stew: Tomato-based stew with beans, corn, okra, vegetables, and a protein.
 It is thick, often consumed during the holidays and the type of meat used varies from state to state.
 Both Brunswick County in Virginia and the city of Brunswick in Georgia claim to be origin of the stew.

-Brine: aka pickle A solution made primarily from salt and water.
+Brine: aka pickle.
+A solution made primarily from salt and water.
 Foods can be submerged in brine to marinate or cure.

 Cajuns: A member of any of the communities in the bayou areas of Southern Louisiana formed by descendants of Acadian exiles also known as French Canadians.
-Today, Cajuns are a significant potion of south Louisiana’s population and has influenced it’s culture enormously.
+Today, Cajuns are a significant portion of south Louisiana’s population and has influenced it’s culture enormously.